comp3d-vienna/Enantiomer_categorization_pipeline/README.md

 python -m pip install -e .
 ```

-This registers the `enantiomer-pipeline` command and the importable `enantiomer_pipeline` module.
+This registers the `enantiomer-pipeline` command and the importable `enantiomer_pipeline` module from the clone.
 CDPKit (CDPL), RDKit, pandas, and BioPython are installed in the env.

 ---